richelbilderbeek/travis_processing/README.md

 [![Build Status](https://travis-ci.org/richelbilderbeek/travis_processing.svg?branch=master)](https://travis-ci.org/richelbilderbeek/travis_processing)

-Minimal Processing project that is tested by Travis CI.
+Proof of concept how to let a Processing project be tested by Travis CI.

-Goals:
+Its goals:
   * `hello_world` should be verified to compile by Travis
   * `hell_world` should be verified *not* to compile by Travis

+Both goals are achieved.